DynamicGenetics/Epicosm_legacy/README.md

 1. a list of user screen names in a file called `user_list`.
 The user list must be a plain text file, with a single username (twitter screen name) per line.
 2. Twitter API credentials.
 Please see the file in this repository for a template.
 This file must be called `credentials.txt`.

-Then you can run the suitable executable, `./epicosm_linux [your run flags]` or
+Then you can run the python executable, for example `./epicosm_linux [your run flags]` or
 `./epicosm_mac [your run flags]`